axvr/archive/2022/epoxy/README.md

 [Dirigo](../dirigo) and frustrations with setting up existing reverse proxy tools.

-- Add more thorough plan and emphasise symplicity and security.
+- [ ] Add more thorough plan and emphasise symplicity and security.
-- inetd implementation using named pipes rather than standard streams.
+- [ ] inetd implementation using named pipes or socketpairs rather than standard streams.
-- Replace HTTP server in your application with streams.
+- [ ] Replace HTTP server in your application with streams.
 Your app doesn't need to know anything about networking.
-- Master pipe tekking listener about new named pipes.
+- [ ] Master pipe telling listener about new named pipes.
 Or use inotify?
-- Enqueue Epoxy Protocol
+- [ ] Enqueue Epoxy Protocol

 ## Rationale